Whether it’s for playing percussive fingerstyle, classical music, or simply jamming, you can always count on the incredibly versatile DADGAD tuning.

-Featuring Ed Sheeran and Johnny Mcdaid as co-writers, this is the last single from Sheeran’s second studio album “X” (multiply) and quite frankly, it is one of the most successful and soothing songs composed in DADGAD tuning.
+Featuring Ed Sheeran and Johnny Mcdaid as co-writers, this is the last single from Sheeran’s second studio album “X” (multiply) and it is one of his most successful and soothing songs composed in DADGAD tuning.

 Additionally, the song has a beautiful arpeggiated intro in D-Bm-A-G chord progression, which is followed by a catchy palm-muted strumming section.
 In terms of lyrics, it is all about heartbreaks but meaningful and quite emotional.

 Overall, it is a great song for beginners looking for 4 chord songs in DADGAD tuning.
 You can learn the whole song by clicking the link below.

 When talking about DADGAD tuning, you can’t miss out on Justin King.
 Released in 2001, ‘Knock on Wood’ is a great percussive style acoustic instrumental from his album ‘Le Bleu’.

 As the title sounds, this song is a mixture of fingerstyle, tapping, and strikes on the acoustic guitar.
 It’s like playing the drums (percussion) and guitar at the same time.
 This one will mesmerize you for sure.